Unit Stability Update

 The Unit Stability Update mirrors the Self-Study in appearance (a fill-in-the-box online form).
 It is submitted each year by the Unit Head in conjunction with the Dean.
 It consists of only two questions and provides an opportunity for Units to reflect on any trends occurring in the Unit.
 The administration will provide each unit with a suite of Monitored Metrics.
 These metrics are updated annually and are available to all faculty in the Unit at any time.
 Having accurate and meaningful metrics will help make effective decisions regarding the best use of resources available to support the goals of the Unit.
 A general explanation of the Monitored Metrics is available HERE.

-The Unit Stability Update is due at the end of each academic year (technically May 20 along with other reviews from winter semester).
+The Unit Stability Update is due at the end of each academic year (technically May 20 along with other reviews from winter semester, however it is not reviewed until the fall so they can be submitted anytime over the summer).

-The Unit Stability Update should be completed by the Unit Head in consultation with your Dean during the winter semester.
+The Unit Stability Update should be completed by the Unit Head in consultation with the Unit and your Dean during the winter semester (although it can be submitted anytime over the summer).
 A pdf version of the Monitored Metrics must be submitted as part of the Unit Stability Update.
 If a Unit has a Monitored Metric outside a defined range (the FSBC performs an Annual Examination of Unit Stability Metrics), the chair of FSBC will notify the Provost and Dean.
 The Unit Stability Update allows units to explain a flagged trend or unusual metric (and provides an opportunity to assure the metrics are accurate and meaningful).
 In addition to those metrics about which FSBC request an explanation, the Unit should comment on any metric that appears to be trending in a direction that may be considered unsustainable or otherwise noteworthy (in other words please do not limit your comments to flagged metrics and Units are expected to provide some commentary even if no metrics were flagged).

 The FSBC review of the Unit Stability Update is intended to assure a thoughtful examination of the metrics.
 The committee may provide commentary and suggestions in response to the Update.
-The FSBC review of the Unit Stability Update will be completed every other year following the same schedule as GVPlan and GVAssess administered by UAC (University Assessment Committee; see "Ongoing Assessment" links halfway down the page).
+The FSBC review of the Unit Stability Update will be completed every other year and will generally follow the same schedule as GVPlan and GVAssess administered by UAC (University Assessment Committee; see "Ongoing Assessment" links halfway down the page).

 Access to Metrics